 To understand the institutional set up of a cash transfer beyond a simple description of its organizational chart, one needs to understand, first, the main stakeholders and political forces (including ideology) that are driving the institutionalization of a program and its changes over time (Hickey et al 2018).
 Such political factors are also determining program “identity”, the specific objectives it is aiming at, and expected results.
 The program needs to respond to the needs and conditions of the population, pressing social issues, and hence it needs to be informed by data on peoples’ welfare in its multiple dimensions.

-1.1: Cash Trasfer Programs within the Social Protection System.
+1.1: Cash Transfer Programs within the Social Protection System.

 The role of Social Protection (SP) interventions in promoting resilience, equity and opportunity is well recognized.
 Equity is enhanced through instruments that help protect against destitution and promote equality of opportunity.
 Resilience is promoted through programs that minimize the negative impact of economic shocks and natural disasters on individuals and families.
 Opportunity is enhanced through policies and instruments that contribute to building human capital and facilitate access to jobs and investments in livelihoods.
 The social protection is commonly conceived to be achieved by a system of programs meant to serve different risks and populations (Cecchini and Nieves Rico 2015; Jorgensen and Siegel 2019; Ortiz, Cummins, and Karunanethy 2017).